LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    source file
       A text file defining Logtalk and/or Prolog code.
 Multiple Logtalk entities may be defined in a single source file.
-Plain rolog code may be intermixed with Logtalk entity definitions.
+Plain Prolog code may be intermixed with Logtalk entity definitions.

    adapter file